nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### <a name="status"> Check borrowing status: `status` </a>
-Check borrowing status of book.
-Will return not borrowed, borrowed with details, or overdue with details.
+Check the borrowing status of a book.
+The system will return one of the following status: "Not borrowed", "Borrowed" with details, or "Overdue" with details.

 Format:
 * status -title TITLE